marchaesen/vcxsrv/mesalib/src/amd/compiler/README-ISA.md

 to be complete when PS tries to load it, so we need to manually make sure to insert wait instructions before the position exports.

+## A16 and G16

+On GFX9, the A16 field enables both 16 bit addresses and derivatives.
+Since GFX10+ these are fully independent of each other, A16 controls 16 bit addresses and G16 opcodes 16 bit derivatives.
+A16 without G16 uses 32 bit derivatives.

 # Hardware Bugs

 ## SMEM corrupts VCCZ on SI/CI